tuxcanfly/tuxcanfly.me/content/book-review-the-great-gatsby.rst

 devastating.
 If you've seen the movie American Beauty (or The Great Gatsby), you will probably find this book very similar.

-Jay Gatsby is an intriguing character with a dark past and extravagant lifestyle.
+Jay Gatsby is an intriguing character with a dark past and an extravagant lifestyle.
 Nick, a young hard-working salesman is the narrator and Gatsby's neighbor.
 Tom and Daisy are couple who are Nick's friends and live nearby.
 Jordan Baker, a young woman, is Daisy's friend and Nick's girlfriend.
 The last couple - George and Myrtle are living in an unhappy marriage.
-To make matters worse, Tom is cheating on his wife with Myrtle and Gatsby is trying to get back Daisy, who rejected him when we wasn't rich.
-The action starts to unroll when one unfortunate day their paths cross.
+To make matters worse, Tom is cheating on his wife with Myrtle and Gatsby is trying to get back Daisy, who rejected him when he wasn't rich.
+The action starts to unroll when one unfortunate day all their paths cross.

 The tale takes a jab at the concept of "American Dream" (or any one predefined way of living, really).
 Gatsby is rumored to be a murderer as soon as people